kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 migration to uncompressed documented as a prerequisite before the writer goes.

 This KEP deprecates nothing that already exists. `--storage-compression-config` is new and supersedes
 nothing: not `--storage-media-type`, not response compression, not any etcd-side setting.
-The gate itself deprecates ordinarily, with the flag and configuration type outliving it, as other configuration files have outlived their gates.

 ### Upgrade / Downgrade Strategy

-Upgrade is a no-op.
-The feature gate is off by default and `--storage-compression-config` is unset, so an untouched cluster stores byte-identical values after the upgrade.
-The decompression path is present regardless of the gate but stays inert: it finds no frames, records no metrics, and returns every value unchanged.
+Upgrade is a no-op. `--storage-compression-config` is unset, so an untouched cluster stores byte-identical values after the upgrade.
+The decompression path is present regardless but stays inert: it finds no frames, records no metrics, and returns every value unchanged.
 There is no ordering requirement among apiservers, because a read is decided by the stored bytes rather than by the reading apiserver's configuration.

 Enabling a resource costs a one-time write amplification.
 Once a resource is selected, each of its